 - Take care when cutting your nails.

-- Keep floors clear from clutter to prevent falls.
+- Keep floors clear of clutter to prevent falls.

-- Make sure rooms are well lit and keep a light on during the night.
+- Ensure rooms are well lit and keep a light on during the night.

 - Stand up slowly when feeling dizzy.